ansible-collections/ibm_zos_ims/docs/source/configuration.rst

             - Specifies the initial logon password of the uer.
 This password is always set expired, thus requiring the user to change the password at initial logon. aaaaaaaa
             - Specifies the default TSO account number of the user.
-The account number you specify must be protected by a profile in the ACCTNUM general resource class, and the user must be granted READ access to the profile.
+Ensure that the account number you specify is protected by a profile in the ACCTNUM general resource class, and ensure that the user is granted READ access to the profile.

 Step 6: Security
 ================